By Rajeev Nair & Nishant Sogani, Rajani Associates

 Need for amendment

 The Ministry felt the need for such amendment as many companies were not fully using the amounts earmarked for CSR activities and there have been instances of diversion of such earmarked funds.
-As per the erstwhile provisions of Section 135 of the Act, the companies had to just provide reason for not spending the amount earmarked for CSR.
+As per the erstwhile provisions of Section 135 of the Act, the companies had to just provide reason for not spending the amount earmarked for corporate social responsibility in India.

 Now, in terms of the recent amendments, the companies will have to mandatorily transfer the unspent funds to either ‘Unspent Corporate Social Responsibility Account’ or to a fund specified in Schedule VII of the Act, as the case may be.
 The penalty provision is expected to, in a way ‘compel’, the companies to comply with the CSR spending so as to avoid penal provisions which includes imprisonment.